guildai/guildai/guild/tests/uat/run-hello-examples.md

     >>> run("guild operations")
     hello       Say hello to my friends
-    hello-file  Shows a message from a file hello-op    Show a message from a hello-file operation
+    hello-file  Show a message from a file hello-op    Show a message from a hello-file operation
     <exit 0>